iamKimlong/vault/README.md

 # Option 2: Cargo-managed install
 # --------------------------------
 cargo install --path .   # ensure ~/.cargo/bin is in PATH
+# Currently have bugs on Windows (unable to create password)
 ```

 <a name="usage"></a>